 Hopefully with the kana courses, beginners vocabulary and kanji, people can now get to N4 level without needing to pay out of the nose for lessons.
 Obviously you will need to practice speaking and writing on your own, which the courses don’t provide, but I hope they’re at least a start to learning Japanese.

 Welcome to Japanese Talk Online, my name is Jennifer, I run the blog and the Memrise course by myself in my own time.
-I am British (as you may have guessed from the spelling) but I’ve lived in Japan and America, and will be moving to Seattle at the end of 2015.
+I am British (as you may have guessed from the spelling) but I’ve lived in Japan and now live in the US.

 I started learning Japanese in college (high-school) at the age of 16, just before my 17th Birthday and have been studying ever since.
 It started as a hobby, and there have been times when I haven’t studied at all for months, but evolved into a passion.